learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 fetch('http://localhost:3000/dogs', postObj)
 ```

-Let's break down the different pieces of our POST Object
+Let's break down the different pieces of our `POST` object.

 ## The POST Object